10 Free Things To Do In Istanbul

 Playing a pivotal role in connecting the East to the West, the city of Istanbul is a treasure trove of history, culture, art, and more.
-From the towering minarets of the mosques to the bylanes of the local bazaar, it is a beautiful confluence of European imperialism and Asian heritage – which is why thousands of tourists flock here each year.
+From the towering minarets of mosques, to the crowded bylanes of the local bazaar, it is a beautiful confluence of European imperialism and Asian heritage,which is why thousands of tourists flock here each year.

-Also known as the city of seven hills, Istanbul has something for both those seeking luxury and the ones on a budget.
-If you are part of the latter, this city has so much more than just affordable accommodation to offer to you.
-You can actually get the real taste of Turkey for free!
+Also known as the city of seven hills, Istanbul has a long list of experiences to offer to everyone from luxury travellers to people on a budget.
+If you’re a part of the latter group,r, this city has so much more than just affordable accommodation to offer.

-Read on to know more about Istanbul’s finest (and free) attractions.
+Read on to know more about some of Istanbul’s finest (and free) attractions.

-Turkey has been ruled by almost everyone, from the Romans to the Greeks and finally the Ottomans, with each leaving their mark in the city.
-Take a walk down history lane by visiting the various monuments and museums that offer free entry.
+Turkey has been ruled by almost everyone who left a mark in the books of history, from the Romans to the Greeks and finally the Ottomans.Each leaving behind their influence on the country’s history and culture.
+Take a walk through time by visiting the various monuments and museums that offer free entry.

 1. Blue (Sultanahmet) Mosque